Huegoxaga/notes/embedded/arduino.md

 - It has pins that output DC power.
   - the 5V pin will output 5V current when it is connected to a digital input pin
   - the GND pin is set to groud, it outputs 0V current when it is connected to a digital input pin
+- It has no built-in pull-down resistor.
+  - Resistor has be connected manually.

 ## IDE